LightBDD/LightBDD.Tutorials/WebApiServiceTests/Readme.md

         _ => Given_a_CreateCustomerRequest_with_the_same_email_as_existing_customer(),
         _ => When_I_request_customer_creation(),
         _ => Then_the_response_should_have_status_code(HttpStatusCode.BadRequest),
+        _ => Then_the_response_should_contain_errors(Table.ExpectData(
-        _ => Then_the_response_should_contain_errors(Table.ExpectData(new Error(ErrorCodes.EmailInUse, "Email already in use."))));
+            new Error(ErrorCodes.EmailInUse, "Email already in use."))));
 }
 ```

-This scenario bases on the fact that we already have an existing customer, but focus on what should happen if we try to create another one with the same email address.
+This scenario bases on the fact that we already have an existing customer.
+It focuses however on what should happen if we try to create another one with the same email address.

 The `Given_an_existing_customer()` step is really an equivalent of following steps from `Creating_a_new_customer()` scenario: